jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-should consider instituting robust protections before attackers use a tool and a free list of proxies to attempt combinations they found in a chat site.Speaking of APIs, we can examine the prevalence of those types of attacks in sampled detection data from our
+should consider instituting robust protections before attackers use a tool and a free list of proxies to attempt combinations they found in a chat site.
+75The former becomes more secure, while the latter simply becomes jaded.
+76Aviator sunglasses are involved.
+77
+Not unlike Bigfoot (No DBIR would be complete without at least one Sasquatch reference.)
+2024 DBIR Incident Classification Patterns
+Speaking of APIs, we can examine the prevalence of those types of attacks in sampled detection data from our
 API firewall data partners in Figure 43\.